NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

 The dotnet CLI runs on .NET, .NET Core, .NET Standard SDK-style projects, and any other SDK-style projects, for example those that target .NET Framework.
 For more information, see [.NET project SDKs](/dotnet/core/project-sdk/overview).

 For most commands, the CLI tool looks for a project file in the current directory, unless a different project file is specified as an optional switch in the command.
-For a complete list of commands and their arguments, see the [dotnet CLI command reference](../reference/dotnet-commands.md).
+For a complete list of commands and their arguments, see [dotnet CLI commands](../reference/dotnet-commands.md).

 ## Prerequisites

 - The [.NET Core SDK](https://www.microsoft.com/net/download/), which provides the `dotnet` command-line tool.
-Starting in Visual Studio 2017, the dotnet CLI automatically installs with all .NET Core related workloads.
+Starting in Visual Studio 2017, the dotnet CLI automatically installs with all .NET and .NET Core related workloads.

 ## Install or update a package